SCiO-systems/CIP/README.md

 ## Spatial coverage

-The current version (v1.0) of SIPS includes data for 7 countries and their first-level administrative jurisdictions.
+The current version (v1.0) of SIPs includes data for 7 countries and their first-level administrative jurisdictions.
 Future versions will expand the geographical coverage of the dataset.
 The geographic coverage of each SIPS version can be monitored via the relevant [report](Geographic Coverage.md).

 ## Prediction generation methodology